-This is part 1 of a two part blog series about EMI / RFI gaskets offered by Stockwell Elastomerics and to help give a better understanding of options available to engineers tasked with EMI gasket design.
+This is part 1 of a two part blog series about EMI / RFI gaskets offered by Stockwell Elastomerics.
+The objective is to help give a better understanding of options available to engineers tasked with EMI gasket design.

-Most EMI gaskets manufactured by Stockwell Elastomerics serve several functions; the first is to shield EMI emissions, the second is to protect a device from being interfered with by external emission (often referred to as susceptibility).
-Lastly, Stockwell EMI gaskets also serve as an environmental seal, protecting electronics from water damage from splashing, washing or rain.
+Most EMI gaskets manufactured by Stockwell Elastomerics serve several functions.
+The first is to shield EMI emissions, the second is to protect a device from being interfered with by external emission (often referred to as susceptibility).
+Lastly, EMI gaskets also serve as an environmental seal, protecting electronics from water damage from splashing, washing or rain.

 What is an EMI Combination Gasket?